-Sheila Schmutz, the other Stark Family Y-DNA Project Volunteer Administrator, maintains a website with charts showing the Lines of Descent from the shared Stark ancestors.
-Enter http://homepage.usask.ca/~schmutz/StarkLines.html in your browser to access that page.
+Sheila (nee Stark) Schmutz maintains a website "Stark Lines of Descent in North America" with charts showing the lineages of participants from their shared Stark ancestors.
+Enter in your browser or click on

 Who Can Join

 Genealogical research combined with Y-DNA testing can often determine and verify a most recent common ancestor of a group of males who have been found to be related.
 Because subtle mutations will occur over the generations, some family branches can often (but not always) be defined or verified — provided the genealogy is known and accurate.
-As the genealogical research of these families is being developed, Y-DNA test can often assist in furthering and refining the direction of the research.
+As the genealogical research of these families is being developed, a Y-DNA test can often assist in furthering and refining the direction of the research.

 This is an example of the benefits of combining genealogical research with Y-DNA testing.
 Even if a person doesn’t know their ancestry, a Y-DNA test may reveal their relatedness to one or more of the participants in this project.